vangers-app/vss-fullscreen-game/README.md

 3. tsc will build js into **build** directory
 4. Run the game with following args `vangers -vss <path-to-build-directory>`

-NOTE: Vangers support hot-reload, to reload scrips press F8 when you on road.
+**NOTE:** Vangers support hot-reload, to reload scrips press F8 when you on road.

 ## How to publish

 If you used this repository as template, then you have configured action that will publish builded addon into releases page on github.
-TO do that you need to create a tag and push it to github.
+To do a release you need to create a tag and push it to github.

 ```